+Our Michigan snowmobile accident lawyers can help if you or someone you care about was injured in a crash.
 Snowmobiling provides great fun and thrilling excitement; however, snowmobile accidents are much too common and result in serious and tragic injuries.
-Our snowmobile accident injury lawyers will help if you or someone you care about was injured in a crash.
+Our injury lawyers win settlements for victims and their families.

 Michigan Snowmobile Injury Statistics